sagedemage/movie_recommendation_system/README.md

 - No_of_Votes: 699256
 - Gross: 7563397.0

-### 1. Results
+### 1. Result
-Here are the results after running the movie recommendation program 100 times:
+Here is the result after running the movie recommendation program 100 times:
 - Accuracy of the recommendations: 78%

 **Note**: The `measure_accuracy.py` script runs the program 100 times for me.